Lexsi-Labs/DLBacktrace/docs/support/faq.md

 ## Advanced Questions

-### Can I customize relevance propagation?

-Yes, you can modify the relevance rules.
-See the [Developer Guide](../developer/layer-implementation.md).

 ### Can I add support for new operations?

 Yes!
 See the [Developer Guide](../developer/contributing.md) for details on adding new operations.